Allotropes of arsenic: Gray arsenic

 Gray arsenic, also called α- or grey arsenic, is the most stable allotrope of the element at room temperature.
 This soft, brittle allotrope of arsenic has a steel gray, metallic color, and is a good conductor.
 The crystal structure of α-As is rhombohedral consisting of fused As_{6} rings in chair conformation, forming layers in ABAB… sequence perpendicular to the crystallographic c axis.
-Within each layer, the nearest neighbour As-As bond distances are 2.517 Å. Each arsenic has three near neighbours in the in the next layer at a distance of 3.120 Å. Each arsenic is therefore in an distorted octahedral site.
+Within each layer, the nearest neighbour As-As bond distances are 2.517 Å. Each arsenic has three near neighbours in the next layer at a distance of 3.120 Å. Each arsenic is therefore in an distorted octahedral site.

 Under vacuum at 616 °C, arsenic sublimes mainly in the form of As_{4} molecules with a smaller proportion of As_{2}.
 Rapid condensation of the vapour onto a cold surface (<200 K), yields the metastable molecular allotrope known as yellow arsenic (As_{4}) which slowly converts to the alpha form if left at room temperature.
 Condensation of arsenic vapour onto a heated surface generates amorphous black arsenic.
 The crystalline form of black arsenic can also be isolated, and the amorphous form can be annealed to return to the metallic gray arsenic form.
 Yellow arsenic can also be returned to the gray allotrope in a facile manner through application of light or by returning the molecule to room temperature.